 Although many users are satisfied with the 250-search limit, there are some benefits you can enjoy if you increase the limit –

 - The search result will be complete in a single list, and the user can immediately get the required information.

 - The user needs to run a different search query if the search result does not bring the necessary information.
 That’s why increasing the search limit will remove the need to run another search query.

 - Expanding the search limit is suitable for the large-sized mailboxes, where the number of messages is much larger.

 After you have increased the limit for a search query in the Outlook, you should get a satisfactory result.
 But if you are not getting the data in the search result, then it means that either data is not present in the mailbox or your search parameter is not adequate.
 If you do not find the data even after a correct search query, then it means it is deleted, and you cannot search it.

 Here, comes a unique tool to your rescue.
-It is Kernel for OST recovery tool to recover Outlook mailbox from an OST file.
+It is OST recovery tool to recover Outlook mailbox from an OST file.
 It can access the offline OST files, scan them, and bring the deleted data back to you.
 You can easily recognize the deleted item as it is shown in red color.
 The OST Recovery tool also maintains the integrity of the mailbox and places the recovered items at the same place there were saved.
 You can use the tool to repair OST file of any version of Outlook configured with any version of Exchange Server.